AudioSceneDescriptionFormat/splines/doc/intro.rst

 :mod:`splines` and :mod:`splines.quaternion`, respectively.

-This project was originally inspired by :cite:t:`millington2009matrices`, which concisely lists the *basis matrices*
+This project was originally inspired by :cite:t:`millington2009matrices`, who concisely lists the *basis matrices*
 (a.k.a. *characteristic matrices*)
 of a few common types of splines and also provides matrices that can be used to convert *control points*